-- Note 2: The Commission may invite public submissions in relation to its decision: see section 44ZZBD. - Note 3: The Commission must publish its decision: see section 44ZZBE.
+- Note 1: There are time limits that apply to a decision of the Commission under this section: see section 44ZZBC. - Note 2: The Commission may request information and invite public submissions in relation to its decision: see sections 44ZZBCA and 44ZZBD. - Note 3: The Commission must publish its decision: see section 44ZZBE.